Edwin Cannan: Biography

+His mother died at the age of 38 of tuberculosis in Madeira, Portugal 18 days after her son Edwin was born.
+He studied at Balliol College, Oxford.

-As a partisan of Jevonianism, Edwin Cannan is perhaps best known for his logical dissection and destruction of Classical theory in his famous 1894 tract A History of the Theories of Production and Distribution.
+As a follower of William Stanley Jevons, Edwin Cannan is perhaps best known for his logical dissection and destruction of Classical theory in his famous 1894 tract A History of the Theories of Production and Distribution.
 Although Cannan had personal and professional difficulties with Alfred Marshall, he was still "Marshall's man" at the LSE from 1895 to 1926.
 During that time, particularly during his long stretch as chairman after 1907, Edwin Cannan shepherded the LSE away from its roots in Fabian socialism into tentative Marshallianism.
 This period was only to last, however, until his protégé, Lionel Robbins, took over with his more "Continental" ideas.

 Though Cannan, in his early years as an economist, was a critic of classical economics and an ally of interventionists, he moved sharply to the side of classical liberalism in the early 20th century.
-He favored a simplicity, clarity, and common sense in the exposition of economics.
-According to Geoffrey M. Hodgson, Cannan "emphasised the institutional foundation of economic systems".
+He favoured simplicity, clarity, and common sense in the exposition of economics.
+Cannan emphasised the institutional foundation of economic systems.

+Cannan is buried at Wolvercote Cemetery Oxford, England.